gleechi/gleechi.github.io/pages/1.1.0/unity/unity_vgonboarding_task2.md

 * When one hand grasp the radio body, the other hand should be able to easily grasp knobs (NOTE this is a challenging object selection problem when a smaller object like knobs are close with a bigger radio object).
 * Can dissembling the antenna and two knobs from the radio body when hand grasping on them and pulling farther away.
 * After the antenna or two knobs are dissembled, they should also physically react to the environment and gravity.
+* Can assemble the disassembled parts back to the radio.

 #### Tips for VR developers

 * Which {% include tooltip.html tooltip="JointType" text="joint type" %} should be assigned to the antenna and two knobs?
-* Note that in order to use VirtualGrasp supported kinematic {% include tooltip.html tooltip="Joint" text="joints" %}, object has to be non-physical (i.e. no Rigidbody or ArticulationBody components).
+* Note that in order to use VirtualGrasp supported constrained (non-{% include tooltip.html tooltip="Floating" text="floating" %}) {% include tooltip.html tooltip="Joint" text="joints" %}, object has to be non-{% include tooltip.html tooltip="PhysicalObject" text="physical" %}.
 * How to use {% include tooltip.html tooltip="SelectionWeight" text="selection weight" %} to make small object like knobs that are near the big radio body easily selected and grasped?
 * How to dissembling radio's parts by runtime changing object's VG {% include tooltip.html tooltip="JointType" text="joint types" %}.